These are the best tried and tested mattress protectors to keep your bed clean AF

 (Image credit: Future / Kaitlin Madden)

-When reviewing our mattress protectors, we look at factors like fit, breathability, comfort, and of course, if they're as waterproof as they claim to be.
+When reviewing our mattress protectors, we look at factors like fit, breathability, comfort, and of course, if they're as waterproof.
 As you would assume, the most practical way is to use them on our own beds!
 They get slept on for at least a week to endure the practicalities of everyday life.
-Then, they'll be washed according to their instructions (either in a washing machine or hand-washed) and dried to test their durability.
-To see how waterproof they really are, we pour drops of water on them and see how it interacts with the fabric.
+Then, they'll be washed according to their instructions (either in a washer or hand-washed) and dried to test their durability.
+To see how waterproof they are, we pour drops of water on them and see how it interacts with the fabric.

 Annie Collyer